Spanish Art in the US logo

 The Getty Villa in Malibu features Greek, Roman, and Etruscan antiquities presented in a setting modeled after a first-century Roman country house, the Villa dei Papiri in Herculaneum, Italy.

-Spanish artists include Alcora Ceramic Factory, Alejandro Massari, Amedor, Anonymous / Unknown, Antonio del Castillo y Saavedra, Bartolomé Esteban Murillo, Camino, Casiano Alguacil, Emilio Beauchy, Eusebio Juliá, Fernando Gallego, Francisco Bayeu y Subias, Francisco de Herrera el Mozo, Francisco José de Goya y Lucientes, Francisco Ribalta, Francisco Rizi, J. E. Puig, Joaquín Sorolla y Bastida, Jusepe de Ribera, Jose Sierra Payba, José Ximénez Donoso, Juan Carreño de Miranda, Juan de Juanes, Juan de Valdés Leal, Luis Leon Masson, Luisa Roldán (La Roldana), Mariano Salvador Maella, Master of the Cypresses, Pedro de Mena, Saint Beatus of Liébana, Vicente Carducho, Vicente López y Portaña and Wills I. Restrepo.
+Spanish artists include Alcora Ceramic Factory, Alejandro Massari, Amedor, Anonymous / Unknown, Antonio del Castillo y Saavedra, Bartolomé Esteban Murillo, Casiano Alguacil, Emilio Beauchy, Eusebio Juliá, Fernando Gallego, Francisco Bayeu y Subias, Francisco de Herrera el Mozo, Francisco José de Goya y Lucientes, Francisco Ribalta, Francisco Rizi, J. E. Puig, Joaquín Sorolla y Bastida, José Camino Vaca, Jusepe de Ribera, Jose Sierra Payba, José Ximénez Donoso, Juan Carreño de Miranda, Juan de Juanes, Juan de Valdés Leal, Luis Leon Masson, Luisa Roldán (La Roldana), Mariano Salvador Maella, Master of the Cypresses, Pedro de Mena, Saint Beatus of Liébana, Vicente Carducho, Vicente López y Portaña and Wills I. Restrepo

 John and Mable Ringling Museum of Art